 Investors in this offering will experience immediate dilution in their net tangible book value per share to the extent of the difference between the conversion price per share of common stock and the "adjusted" net tangible book value per share after giving effect to the offering.
-Our net tangible book value as of March 31, 2017 was approximately \$(30 million), or \$(13,751) per share of our common stock based on 2,181,745 shares outstanding.
-Assuming that we issue an aggregate of Class A Units and Class B Units at a price of \$ per unit, the last reported sale price of our common stock on The NASDAQ Capital Market on May , 2017, and assuming the conversion of all the shares of Series 2 Preferred sold in the offering (not taking into account any anti-dilution adjustments in the Series 2 Preferred, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of March 31, 2017 would have been approximately \$ million, or \$ per share of our common stock.
+Our net tangible book value as of March 31, 2017 was approximately \$(30 million), or \$(13.75) per share of our common stock based on 2,181,745 shares outstanding.
+Assuming that we issue an aggregate of 647,482 Class A Units at a price of \$1.39 per Class A Unit, the last reported sale price of our common stock on The NASDAQ Capital Market on June 20, 2017, and 8,100 Class B Units at a price of \$1,000 per Unit, and assuming the conversion of all the shares of Series 2 Preferred sold in the offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of March 31, 2017 would have been approximately (\$22) million, or (\$2.54) per share of our common stock.
 This calculation excludes the proceeds, if any, from the exercise of the warrants issued in this offering.
-This amount represents a decrease in net tangible book value of \$ per share to our existing stockholders and an immediate dilution in net tangible book value of \$ per share to investors in this offering.
+This amount represents a increase in net tangible book value of \$11.21 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.93 per share to investors in this offering.
 If outstanding options and warrants to purchase our common stock are exercised, you will experience dilution.
 See the section entitled "Dilution" below.